elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step4_filled_out.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step4_filled_out.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step4_filled_out.png" alt="create new vm wizard step4 filled out Deploying a Test Windows Environment in a KVM Infrastucture" width="481" height="403" class="alignnone size-full wp-image-7937" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

-I then clicked &#8220;Forward&#8221; and it took to the 5th step (the last step):
+I then clicked "Forward" and it took to the 5th step (the last step):

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step5.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step5.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_wizard_step5.png" alt="create new vm wizard step5 Deploying a Test Windows Environment in a KVM Infrastucture" width="481" height="538" class="alignnone size-full wp-image-7938" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>

 Here you can select the networking setup for the VM.
-We were using &#8220;bridged&#8221; (the same setup that Jarret described in <a href="http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/']);">his</a> post).
-So I left the defaults and clicked &#8220;Finish&#8221;.
+We were using "bridged" (the same setup that Jarret described in <a href="http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/07/installing-kvm-as-a-virtual-machine-on-esxi5-with-bridged-networking/']);">his</a> post).
+So I left the defaults and clicked "Finish".
 At that point the console to the VM started up:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_console.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_console.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/create_new_vm_console.png" alt="create new vm console Deploying a Test Windows Environment in a KVM Infrastucture" width="825" height="732" class="alignnone size-full wp-image-7939" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>